How often do I need to test?

 If a student tests positive, the important and necessary information is shared with Campus Health.

 Employees who test positive for COVID-19 are required to call the UEOHC at (919) 966-9119 and remain off campus for 10 days after the positive test.
 Additional guidance for employees may be found on the EHS COVID-19 page.

 If your test result is inconclusive

 If you received an “abnormal inconclusive” test result it means that the test was neither positive or negative and a retest is recommended.
 We apologize for the inconvenience and recommend that you schedule an appointment to receive another test as soon as possible.

 What happens when I get a test?

-What are you doing about safety and accommodations at the testing site?
+What are you doing about accommodations at the testing site?